Introduction 👋

 Name (of the person or business, depending on party type)

-Address (will put whole address on one line)
+Address (on one line)

-Address Multiline (will include breaks)
+Address Multiline (includes line breaks)

 Dynamic fields 🚀

 Dynamic fields make your templates or documents smart.
-They serve as placeholders, steer conditions and can automatically be linked to your relevant metadata.
+They serve as placeholders, steer conditions and can automatically be linked to relevant metadata.

 or insert it via the command menu: